Getting Started with Rekor

 Next Steps

-- Environments — understand preview and production workspaces before deploying.
+• Environments — understand preview and production databases before deploying.

-- Query — SQL queries, cross-workspace queries, filter DSL, sorting, and aggregation.
+• Query — SQL queries, cross-database queries, filter DSL, sorting, and aggregation.